MCRLdata-Sandbox/.github/sandbox_intro.md

 3. [data_sandbox]() - a growing set of tools to help users get the most out of MCRLdata resources
 4. [tutorials](https://github.com/MCRLdata-Sandbox/tutorials) - step-by-step instructions from getting started to advanced analyses

-If you are not sure where to start, I suggest starting with [tutorials](https://github.com/MCRLdata-Sandbox/tutorials):
+If you are not sure where to start, I suggest starting with [tutorials](https://github.com/MCRLdata-Sandbox/tutorials)
- - If you have never interacted with Github before, start with

-I code in R using RStudio.
-If you are interested in learning about coding in R, check out the quick [R intro script](https://github.com/MCRLdata-Sandbox/tutorials/blob/main/scripts/0_R_basics.R).